Throwaway Analysis Tool

 Context

-You are assessing a problem such as a bug, a performance problem, or a security issue, and you are facing a problem that is not understandable.
+You are assessing a problem such as a bug, a performance problem, or a security issue, and you are facing a problem that is very difficult to understand.

 Problem